-WHEREAS, the plan was posted for public comment on Home Forward's website and social media on July 28, 2023 and was publicly noticed in the Oregonian on July 28, 2023; and
+WHEREAS, the plan was posted for public comment on Home Forward's website and social media on July 29, 2024 and was publicly noticed in the Oregonian on August 7, 2024; and

-WHEREAS, on August 22, 2023 the Director of Policy and Planning conducted a public hearing on the draft MTW plan where no public comment was made; and
+WHEREAS, on August 20, 2024 Home Forward conducted a public hearing on the draft MTW plan where no public comment was made; and

-WHEREAS, HUD has requested that the Home Forward Board of Commissioners authorize the execution of its Twenty fifth Year MTW Annual Plan.
+WHEREAS, HUD requires that the Home Forward Board of Commissioners authorize the execution of its Twenty-sixth Year MTW Annual Plan.

-NOW, THEREFORE, BE IT RESOLVED, by the Board of Commissioners of Home Forward that the Chair of the Board of Commissioners is authorized to enter into and execute the Twenty fifth Year Annual MTW Plan with the Department of Housing and Urban Development.
+NOW, THEREFORE, BE IT RESOLVED, by the Board of Commissioners of Home Forward that the Chair of the Board of Commissioners is authorized to submit the Twenty-sixth Year Annual MTW Plan to the Department of Housing and Urban Development.

-ADOPTED: OCTOBER 4, 2023
+ADOPTED: SEPTEMBER 17, 2024